elycruz/walrs/inputfilter/DESIGN.md

 ## Where and how would we use `Input` controls

 - In action handlers where we might need to instantiate a validator, or optionally, retrieve a globally instantiated/stored one.
-- In a terminal application where we might want to reuse the same functionality stored (though in this instance rust built-in facilities for working with command line flags might be more appropriate (possibly less memory over, et al.?)).
+- In a terminal application where we might want to reuse the same functionality stored (though in this instance rust built-in facilities for working with command line flags might be more appropriate (possibly less memory overhead, et al.?)).

-## Notes:

-- So far the only (test) implementation that worked out is the one where we recieve `Cow<T>` in `validate` (method) calls - The more desirable type, though, here is `T`.

 ## Questions